Female Empowerment Education Internship in Zambia

 Contribute to important women’s empowerment projects during an education-focused internship in Livingstone, Zambia

-You can join this internship remotely or in-person.
-Either way, you’ll gain hands-on experience in the development of educational material, and you’ll make your mark on an inspiring project that uplifts girls and women in this African community.
+On this Education Internship, you’ll gain hands-on experience in the development of educational material, and you’ll make your mark on an inspiring project that uplifts girls and women in this African community.

-As an education intern, you’ll be part of Baobuyu Learning Center, a nonprofit organization that works in a rural area on the outskirts of Livingstone, a welcoming town a stone’s throw away from the Victoria Falls.
+As an education intern, you’ll be part of a nonprofit organization that works in a rural area on the outskirts of Livingstone, a welcoming town a stone’s throw away from the infamous Victoria Falls.
 (You can often see the spray of the falls from the project!)
-Baobuyu runs a community center that serves as a pre-school in the mornings, offering high quality education to kids in the community, and as a workshop space in the afternoons.
+The organization runs a community center that serves as a pre-school in the mornings, offering high quality education to kids in the community, and as a workshop space in the afternoons.
 One of the focus areas of the workshops is health education for girls and women.

-Your role will be to help develop (and run, if you’re working in the field) these workshops.
+Your role will be to help develop and run these workshops.
 This can involve research, creating visual and interactive materials, and helping develop the initiative as a whole.
 It’s a wonderful opportunity to play a vital role in a grassroots level gender equality project.

 ORGANIZATION